KBRD: National Communications ownership

 In August 1981, after a quarter-century, Whitman sold KITN to Space Center, Inc., through its affiliate National Communications.
 The new owners took over that October, and on January 18, the KITN call letters departed Olympia.
 A day of silence preceded the relaunch of what was billed as a "new" station, KQEU "KQ-92"; KITN's easy listening music made way for a more upbeat adult contemporary format.
 The revamped KQEU gave KGY, which had been on the air since 1922, credible competition with a "big city" sound.
 AM stereo broadcasts were added in 1985.

 The "KQ-92" moniker stayed until 1992, when the station rebranded as "The Capital" and beefed up its local and national news programming; the call sign was changed the next year to KCPL.
 However, a lawsuit lost by National forced the station to dismantle one of its two towers, causing its power to be reduced from 5,000 to 500 watts during the day and just 8.5 watts at night.
 The power reduction limited the station's broadcast range significantly, which became a liability when National's corporate parent, the SpaceCom Group, went on the market in 1993 with all six of its radio stations.
 With no buyers, National took the station silent on August 31, 1995.

 Spencer Broadcasting and Second Amendment Foundation ownership

 Despite closing KCPL for lack of a buyer, National found one months later.
 In January 1996, it reached an agreement to sell the silent KCPL to Spencer Broadcasting for just $35,000.
 It returned to the air later that year with an oldies format and the call sign KGHO.
 Both were ditched for several months in April 1999 when the station was leased by KAYO-FM 99.3, a country music station in Aberdeen, and began simulcasting it.

 The Second Amendment Foundation, headed by Alan Gottlieb and owner of KITZ in Silverdale, acquired KGHO in 2004 from Spencer and changed the format to talk radio as KGTK, with some programs being shared with KITZ.

+KBRD

+In 2025, the facilities of KGTK were donated to the BJ and Skip's For the Music Foundation, owners of KBRD (680 AM).
+The station at the time was silent.
+The KBRD call sign was moved to 920 on July 1, 2025, with 680 changing to KUTI.